 Highlights: Alert, Affectionate, Sassy

 Hairless or not, the Chihuahua is one of the most popular toy dog breeds in America.
-Most will sport a short single (sometimes double) coat, but did you know that there’s a hairless version too?
-They’re much more rare, but they do exist.
+Most will sport the short single (sometimes double) coat, but did you know that there’s a hairless version too?
+This variety is much more rare, but they do exist.

 There’s often a lot of confusion between the hairless Chihuahua and a Xoloitzcuintli.
 People will call often call either dogs the Mexican Hairless dog.
-But despite popular belief, the Xoloitzcuintli is the true Mexican Hairless dog.
+But despite this, the Xoloitzcuintli is the true Mexican Hairless dog.